cvdebeer/ms3_cc/README.md

 #### Images

 I chose the images for the categories to be bright and welcoming to the User, with ingredients that are friendly to the low carb lifestyle.
 These are the only images that the user will not be able to change.
 All other images are provided by the user.
 All images are courtesy of [pixabay](https://pixabay.com/).
+Images for recipes were taken from the sites where the recipes were loaded from.

 #### Wireframes